Gold of Africa Museum

 The Gold of Africa Museum showcases the ancient relationship that exists between gold and the African continent in the form of 350 West African gold artefacts and objects from ancient gold-based civilisations.

 The museum is open from 09h30 to 17h00 daily except Sundays, Christmas Day, New Year’s Day and Good Friday.
-Entrance costs R25 for adults, R15 for children (under 10) and R20 for pensioners and students.
-R40 pays for a lion walking tour, on which you’ll discover historic Cape Town by following the paw prints of the Cape mountain lion, or the pangolin night tour (18h00-20h00, but times are flexible).
+Entrance costs R40 for adults, R25 for children (under 16) and R30 for pensioners and students.
 Private tours can be arranged and, on request, may include interactive goldsmith demonstrations, wine tasting and snacks.

 Diamonds were formed three billion years ago by molecular-changing heat of around 1 300 °C, deep within the Earth’s crust.
 If you didn’t know that, then you have not been to the Cape Town Diamond Museum.